nimning/hintSystem/src/adaptive-hint-servers/sockjs_server/README.md

 </pre>
         </td>
         <td>
-        Request to help the student identified by the session_id.
+        Request to help the student.
         </td>
         <td>
         The server will response with 'unassigned_students' and 'my_students'.